magento/architecture/design-documents/promises.md

 ### API
 ##### Deferred
 A future that describes a values that will be available later.
+Only contains basic methods so that any asynchronous operations can be wrapping using this interface.
 If a library returns a promise or it's own implementation of a future it can be easily wrapped to support our interface.

-This interface will be used as the return type of methods returning promises.
+This interface will be used as the return type of methods returning futures.
 ```php
 interface DeferredInterface
 {